Clickbait (miniseries)

 Clickbait is a drama television miniseries, created by Tony Ayres and Christian White.
 Ayres serves as showrunner, while Brad Anderson, Emma Freeman, Ben Young, and Cherie Nowlan are directors.
+Stars Zoe Kazan as a woman who is trying to find and uncover the truth about her older brother's disappearance, Betty Gabriel as her brother’s wife, and Phoenix Raei as a Police Department detective.
+Also stars Abraham Lim, Adrian Grenier, Motell G Foster and Jessie Collins.
 It was released on Netflix on August 25, 2021.

 Overview

 Clickbait explores the dark side of social media.
 In one thread of the story, a father goes missing, only to appear in a viral video holding a sign saying that he will die if the video receives five million views.

 The series is set in Oakland, California, but was mostly filmed in Melbourne, Australia.